kaqu/SimpleNetworking/README.md

 # SimpleNetworking

-Simple swift networking returning promises instead of just getting callbacks
+Simple swift networking returning promises instead of just getting callbacks.
+Good for anyone looking for alternative to alamofire or some nonconventional approach.

+It is like Alamofire combined with MOYA and PromiseKit, but a lot simpler!

-Swift 4 required!
+[Swift 4 required]

 ## Sample usage